sbernauer/trino/docs/src/main/sphinx/connector/googlesheets.rst

 Set the ``gsheets.metadata-sheet-id`` configuration property to the ID of this sheet.

+Sheet ID
+^^^^^^^^
+Sheet ID of the Google sheet.
+You can extract this from the URL when editing a sheet in a browser.
+Given the URL https://docs.google.com/spreadsheets/d/1eKgxd877iah7rFvtcphqSU1z5eA3eYKHKsYkDmErbwo/edit#gid=0, the sheet id is ``1eKgxd877iah7rFvtcphqSU1z5eA3eYKHKsYkDmErbwo``.

+As a default, this connector will fetch 10,000 rows from the first tab in the sheet.
+You need to prepend the tab name after the sheet ID separated with ``#`` in one of the following cases:

+* Read more than 10,000 rows
+* Read from a different tab withing the sheet

+This could for example look like ``1Es4HhWALUQjoa-bQh4a8B5HROz7dpGMfq_HbfoaW5LM#Customer Orders``.

+Column types
+^^^^^^^^^^^^
+Specify types of the columns.
+The format is ``mycol1=varchar,mycol2=bigint,mycol3=bigint``.
+The columns names need to be called the same way as they show up in the Trino table, which is lowercase.
+If no type is specified for a column or no column types are specified at all, ``varchar`` will be used.
+The supported column types are documented in `Type mapping`_.

 Querying sheets
 ---------------

-The service account user must have access to the sheet in order for Trino to query it.
+The service account user must have access to the sheet containing the data in order for Trino to query it.
 Click the *Share* button to share the sheet with the email address of the service account.